oss-roettger/HR_Encoder/README.md

     # Finally: start HR_Encoder.ipynb [Kernal/Restart & Run All]

 ## Known issue
 If you run HR_Encoder with GPU/CUDA support, the tensorflow library might raise a "ressource exhausted" error from time to time.
-This seems to be the cause when the GPU memory is to fragmented to initialize the huge StyleGAN2 model.
+This seems to be the case when the GPU memory is to fragmented to initialize and optimize the huge StyleGAN2 model.
 Work around:
-1. try to run again
+1. try to restart the python/jupyter kernal and run again
-2. restart your tensorflow environment
+2. restart your tensorflow environment (e.g. the docker container) and run again
 3. restart your system